Patient statements are not a real mystery to the average medical practice. Here is a simplified overview of the life cycle of a medical claim:

 - The practice adjusts the claim based on the EOB and shifts any financial responsibility to the patient when instructed to do so

 Pretty simple… right?
 What could go wrong?
 Honestly, plenty can go wrong.
-My goal is to help you get paid in a timely manner and simultaneously keep your patients happy.
+My goal is to help you get paid in a timely manner and keep your patients happy at the same time.
 This can be more challenging than it sounds, but by implementing a few easy steps it can be accomplished.

 Your Patient Statements Are Generated Monthly…Right?